Labour laws in Argentina include:

 i Employment relationship

-The LCA establishes that an employment contract for a fixed term should include the term of its duration and should also evidence that 'the features of the work or of the activity, reasonably evaluated, justify that type of contract'.
-If the labour relationship does not have a ground that justifies (as the law requires) a fixed-term contract, it will become an indefinite-term employment contract.
+The LCA establishes that an employment contract for a fixed term should include the term of its duration and should evidence that 'the features of the work or of the activity, reasonably evaluated, justify that type of contract'.
+If the employment relationship does not have a ground that justifies (as the law requires) a fixed-term contract, it will become an indefinite-term employment contract.
 Labour courts seldom find the existence of a cause that justifies a fixed-term contract.
 Court decisions have invalidated fixed-term employment contracts where the fixed-term clause is very broad, without specific reference to the particular temporary circumstances that justify the contract.

 The employer can make changes to employment conditions (ius variandi), provided that they do not result in moral or material harm to the employee.
 The validity of the ius variandi is a matter of fact that is subject to the functional needs of the company and the personal situation of the employee involved.
 The employee affected by an illegitimate change to working conditions has the right to file a claim for constructive dismissal or to seek restoration of the altered conditions, until a final judgment is issued.